TanStack/router/docs/framework/react/start/overview.md

 TanStack Start uses a tool called **Vinxi** to bundle and deploy your application.
 In fact, this is the same tool that powers Solid Start!
 With Vinxi, we can do a few things we couldn't do before:

-- Provide a unified APi for SSR, streaming and hydration
+- Provide a unified API for SSR, streaming, and hydration
 - Extract server-only code from your client-side code (e.g. server functions)
 - Bundle your application for deployment to any hosting provider